rcompos/cowsaid/README.md

 ### Build Docker Image ###

-Build CAAS Docker image.
+Build Cowsayer Docker image.

 #### Requirements to run Docker image ####

-The following are requirements to run the CAAS service as a Docker container.
+The following are requirements to run the Cowsayer service as a Docker container.

 * Docker version 17.1

-To run CAAS as a Docker container, follow these steps to build the image.
+To run Cowsayer as a Docker container, follow these steps to build the image.

-1. __Change to the caas directory.__
+1. __Change to the cowsayer directory.__

         $ docker version
-        $ cd path/to/caas
+        $ cd path/to/cowsayer

 2. __Build the Docker image.__

-        $ docker build -t caas .
+        $ docker build -t cowsayer .

 3. __Run the newly built image.__

-        $ docker run -it --rm -p 80:80 caas
+        $ docker run -it --rm -p 80:80 cowsayer

 ### Run DockerHub Image ###

-The CAAS application can be run as a pre-built DockerHub image.
+The Cowsayer application can be run as a pre-built DockerHub image.
 Note this image is a compact image built from Alpine Linux base image.

 1. __Run application as Docker container.__

-        $ docker run -it --rm -p 80:80 rcompos/caas
+        $ docker run -it --rm -p 80:80 rcompos/cowsayer

 ## Usage ##